adamparkosidis/advertising-data-LR-model/README.md

 ## Introduction

-In this project we workwith a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement on a company website.
-We create a model that will predict whether or not they will click on an ad based off the features of that user.
+In this project we work with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement on a company website.
+We create a model that predict whether or not they will click on an ad based off the features of that user.

 This data set contains the following features: